 Wear a mask.

 As an added precaution in response to COVID-19, Acadia University has introduced a new mask policy.
-It requires anyone entering publicly accessible buildings to wear a non-medical mask or face covering.
-Exceptions will be made for those individuals for whom wearing a face-covering poses health concerns, or physical challenges.
-Masks are also recommended in outdoor spaces on campus and required where physical distance cannot be maintained.
+It requires anyone entering publicly accessible buildings to wear a non-medical mask or face covering, except for designated study spaces.
+Exceptions will be also made for those individuals for whom wearing a face-covering poses health concerns, or physical challenges.
+Masks are recommended in outdoor spaces on campus and required where physical distance cannot be maintained.

 Monitor your health.

 Public Health provides criteria for when people should be tested for COVID-19.
 All students, faculty, and staff are asked to perform a daily self-assessment based on provincial guidelines.
 Complete the province's online assessment if you feel you have symptoms related to COVID-19, and follow the instructions you are given.
 If the internet is unavailable, you can still call 811 to be assessed by a nurse.

 Familiarize yourself with this website and complete the online Preparedness and Education course developed by our occupational health nurse to better understand the risks and mechanisms of COVID-19.
 For employee access, login to ACORN here and click "Enrol me".

 Keep your distance.